Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Bootstrapping after Cross-Validation

-The idea of using a bootstrap procedure to select the penalty level in high-dimensional estimation is itself not new. \cite{chernozhukov_gaussian_2013} use a Gaussian multiplier bootstrap to tune the Dantzig selector for the high-dimensional linear model allowing both non-Gaussian and heteroskedastic errors.
-Note, however, that Theorem 4.2 of the same paper presumes access to a preliminary Dantzig selector which is used to estimate residuals.
-Assumption \ref{as: residual estimation} is similarly `high-level' in the sense that it does not specify how one performs residual estimation in practice.
-Our primary contribution lies in providing methods for coming up with good residual estimators, which we turn in the next subsection.
+The idea of using a bootstrap procedure to select the penalty level in high-dimensional estimation is in itself not new. \cite{chernozhukov_gaussian_2013} use a Gaussian multiplier bootstrap to tune the Dantzig selector \citep{candes_dantzig_2007} for the high-dimensional linear model allowing both non-Gaussian and heteroskedastic errors.
+Note, however, that \citet[Theorem 4.2]{chernozhukov_gaussian_2013} presumes access to a preliminary Dantzig selector, which is used to estimate residuals.
+The condition (\ref{eq: residual estimation side condition}) is similarly high-level in the sense that it does not specify how one performs residual estimation in practice.
+Our primary contribution lies in providing a method for coming up with good residual estimators.
+We turn to this task in the next subsection, where we also compare the rates with those appearing in the literature and discuss the side conditions under which they are derived; see Remarks \ref{rem:ConvergenceRates} and \ref{rem:DenseCase}.